Maynard lab members underlined.

 ► Maynard JA, Myhre R., and Roy B. Microarrays in infection and immunity.
 Current Opinion in Chemical Biology.
 11 (3): 306-315 (2007). [link]

 ► Maynard JA, Adams EJ, Krogsgaard M, Petersson K, Liu C and Garcia KC.
-High-level bacterial secretion of ab T Cell Receptors.
+High-level bacterial secretion of single-chain alpha-beta T cell receptors.
 Journal of Immunological Methods 306: 51-67 (2005). [link]

 ► Maynard J, Petersson KP, Wilson DH, Adams EJ, Blondelle SJ, Boulanger MJ, Wilson DB, and Garcia KC.
 Structure of an autoimmune T cell receptor complexed with class II peptide-MHC: insights into MHC bias and antigen specificity.
 Immunity, 22: 81-92 (2005). [link]